 66. What are the Sacraments?

 The Sacraments are visible holy signs and seals appointed of God for this end, that by the use thereof He may the more fully declare and seal to us the promise of the Gospel: namely, that of free grace, He grants us the forgiveness of sins and everlasting life for the sake of the one sacrifice of Christ accomplished on the cross.
+(Heidelberg Catechism)

-Next time: How the sacraments became less than they are.
+Next time: What the sacraments are.

 Here are all the posts on the Heidelberg Catechism.